Blue Origin NS-31: Reception

 The mission drew largely negative reactions.
 Some commentators criticized the framing of the flight as a feminist milestone, arguing it was undermined by Bezos's political donations to Republican candidates opposing abortion rights and supporting "the ongoing erasure of women".
-Moira Donegan criticized the mission for emphasizing appearance over substantive achievements.
-Public figures including Lily Allen, Miquita Oliver, Emily Ratajkowski and Olivia Munn criticized the flight as an expensive recreational activity rather than a scientific mission, amid a period of heightened economic anxiety, while others such as Amy Schumer, Olivia Wilde, Wendy's, and Kesha uploaded posts to social media.
+Moira Donegan criticized the mission for emphasizing appearance over substantive achievements, noting Perry's own stated objective that "we are going to put the ‘ass’ in astronaut".
+Public figures including Lily Allen, Miquita Oliver, Emily Ratajkowski and Olivia Munn criticized the flight as an expensive recreational activity rather than a scientific mission, amid a period of heightened economic anxiety, while others such as Amy Schumer, Olivia Wilde, Wendy's, and Kesha uploaded posts to social media mocking the flight.
 Perry's participation was also singled out for criticism.
+She later stated that she did regret turning it into a "public spectacle".

 Criticism also came from Secretary of Transportation Sean Duffy, who argued that the passengers did not qualify as astronauts under Federal Aviation Administration guidelines.
 In response to Duffy, Eric Berger of Ars Technica noted that New Shepard passengers had long been recognized as space travelers by the agency.
 Some commentary praised aspects of the mission, with retired NASA astronaut Mike Massimino emphasizing its potential to inspire public interest in space exploration.
 Melanie McFarland of Salon highlighted Nguyen's milestone as the first Vietnamese woman to enter space.

 Responding to the criticism, King stated that the spaceflight was "bigger than one man or one company" and that she hoped people could separate the two.
 In interviews, Nguyen noted that she was neither wealthy, nor a celebrity, and acknowledged the problems with resource-intensive space travel amid the economic conditions on Earth.
 Perry told the Associated Press that she was going on the mission solely because "it's an important moment for the future of commercial space travel, for humanity in general, and for women."